spatie/enum/README.md

 - Autocompletion support in IDEs.
 - Proper refactor support in IDEs.

-Here's how this package does that:
+Here's how enums are created with this pacakge:

 ```php
 /**